Segmentation of Anatomical Layers and Artifacts in Intravascular Polarization Sensitive Optical Coherence Tomography Using Attending Physician and Boundary Cardinality Losses: Methods

 \subsection{Post-processing}

-We applied a post-processing procedure to the model output to enforce known topology of the segmentations.
+We investigated a post-processing procedure to the model output to enforce known topology of the multi-class segmentations.
 Initially, small objects and holes within each class were removed, and their interfaces were smoothed.
 Then, a set of logical operations was applied to impose the topological relationships between the classes in the polar coordinate system.
-The proposed set includes the following operations: \begin{itemize} \item Lumen is a single connected object without any 2D void.
-The same rule applies to both guidewire shadow and outside. \item Guidewire and plaque shadows are confined between the lumen, the outside, and two A-lines. \item The order of layers from proximal to distal ends is lumen, intima, media, and outside. \end{itemize}
+The proposed set includes the following constraints: \begin{itemize} \item Lumen is a single connected object without any 2D void.
+The same rule applies to both guidewire shadow and outside. \item Guidewire and plaque shadows are confined between the lumen, the outside, and two A-lines. \item The order of layers from inside to outside ends is lumen, intima, media, and outside. \end{itemize}